lalithadsuresh/WordleDemake/README.md

 ## Note

-If you are playing on a computer (non-NES device), please press SPACE instead of A to begin or guess word!
+If the screen is zoomed in, please decrease the size of the webpage.
+Additionally, if you are playing on a computer (non-NES device), please press SPACE instead of A to begin or guess word!

 ## Play the game